VoIP Checklist from sandman.com

 Some utilities have spent big bucks to install modems on their meters so they can read them remotely.
 There's some chance that the modem won't work with a VoIP line.
 When your utilities are shut off, you'll know for sure.

 Sometimes you just can't get rid of it.
-It depends what's causing it (see our Echo Elimination Tech Bulletin below).
+It depends on what's causing it (see our Echo Elimination Tech Bulletin).

 Sometimes Automated Attendants or Voice Mail Systems don't recognize DTMF digits over VoIP lines when people call in, usually intermittently.